App version: 0.1.0

 3. Taking Out a Personal Loan

 Borrowers may take out a car repair personal loan to help cover transmission replacement expenses.
 Personal loans can provide you with a lump sum of money and payment schedule for repaying the loan.
 Lenders may offer secured or unsecured personal loans.
 Secured personal loans require collateral, whereas unsecured personal loans have no collateral requirements.
-Pledging an asset as collateral reduces risk to the lender and may help you get approved for a consumer lending product.
+Pledging an asset as collateral reduces risk to the lender and may help you get approved for a better interest rate.
 Deposits in a savings account, motor vehicles, and single-family homes are among the assets that can serve as collateral on a loan.

 4. Auto Loan Refinancing